clambin/mediamon/README.md

 ```

 ### Configuration
-The  configuration file option specifies a yaml file to control tado-monitor's behaviour:
+The  configuration file option specifies a yaml file to control mediamon's behaviour:

 ```
 transmission: